1 . What the law says

 Gifts

-The Tipping Act and Code do not cover gifts that cannot be divided between employees or exchanged for money.
+The Tipping Act and Code only covers gifts that can be divided between workers or exchanged for money.
+It does not cover gifts that cannot be divided between workers or exchanged for money.
 For example, a bottle of wine.

 When tips must be paid

-Employers must pay tips to employees no later than the end of the month after the month the tips were received.
+Employers must pay tips to workers no later than the end of the month after the month the tips were received.

 Tronc systems

-A 'tronc' is a system used to bring together tips and share them between employees.
+A 'tronc' is a system used to bring together tips and share them between workers.

 A tronc can be: